There's no doubt that cheese- the dairy variety at least, is addictive.

-Thanks to our unchecked cheddar addictions and an increasing desire to do good by the planet, vegan alternatives have become a staple on the supermarket shelf.
+Thanks to our unchecked cheddar addictions and an increasing desire to do good by the planet, vegan alternatives have increasingly become a staple on the supermarket shelf.
 In the US there has been a nearly 70 percent increase in sales of plant-based cheese in the last two years and demand was so high for one brand after it was launched in the UK in September 2019 that it briefly overtook its dairy counterpart.

 The problem is that many of these impersonators just aren’t as good as the original product.
 Melty mozzarellas used on vegan pizzas stick to your teeth in a disgustingly artificial way and other everyday options tend to be pretty bland.
 Often made from coconut oil and starch, there’s no doubt they have achieved the correct visuals but lack the essential umami cheese flavour.
 They just aren’t as good as the real thing.